- CV Detail -

 MIDDLE CAREER

-Taking refuge from the dot-com bubble collapse of 2000, I joined the Petaluma, California studio of renowned sculptor Mark di Suvero as a hired hand under Lowell McKegney.
+Taking cover from the dot-com bubble collapse of 2000, I joined the Petaluma, California studio of renowned sculptor Mark di Suvero as an ironworker and photographer under Lowell McKegney.
 I restored and conserved the artist's early pieces and prepared others for installation and exhibition.
 With their encouragement, I used the studio after hours making assemblage art with Mark's I-beam and plate steel offcuts.
 I studied di Suvero's colossal sculptures in progress and storage at The Yard, inspired by his lyrical abstract expressionism.

-As a Technical Artist at JMU, I organized the Innovation Space in early 2014 at the off-campus Ice House Building, where I introduced 3D concept visualization to students, faculty, and staff.
-In a small lab, I used computer-aided design, laser cutting, and fused filament fabrication to develop rapid prototypes for faculty research.
-The university renamed the facility JMU X‑Labs, then moved it to a purpose-built complex on their main campus.
-Early in 2015, I was named Inventor-In-Residence by the Executive Director of 4‑VA@JMU (PDF) and the 4‑VA Collaborative Partnership, and I shared an Innovator Of The Year cash prize awarded by James Madison Innovation Inc., a university business incubator.
+As a Technical Artist at JMU, I organized an experimental Innovation Space in early 2014 at the off-campus Ice House Building, where I introduced 3D concept visualization to students, faculty, and staff.
+Using computer-aided design, laser cutting, and fused filament fabrication, I made rapid prototypes for faculty research.
+I invented products there, including ready-to-assemble radial frameworks for my dioramic photo murals.
+The university named it JMU X‑Labs before moving the facility to a purpose-built complex on their main campus.
+Early in 2015, I was named Inventor-In-Residence by the Executive Director, 4‑VA@JMU (PDF) and the 4‑VA Collaborative Partnership, and I shared an Innovator Of The Year cash prize awarded by James Madison Innovation Inc, a university business incubator.

-In mid-2016, I was relocated to an NMR Facility at JMU's east campus Physics & Chemistry Building where I invented the ChemSim‑VR Prototype.
-Conditions there were ideal for educational software development, with faculty providing subject-matter expertise and students supplying end user feedback.
-At the 2018 international AACE Conference in Amsterdam, my ChemSim‑VR presentation captivated attendees with scenes from the first immersive teaching and learning environment for college chemistry.
+At the height of X-Labs popularity, I moved my workstation to an NMR Facility at the east campus Physics & Chemistry Building where I designed and developed ChemSim‑VR.
+As expected, conditions there were ideal for prototyping educational software, with faculty providing subject-matter expertise and students supplying end user feedback.
+At the 2018 AACE Conference in Amsterdam, The Netherlands, attendees were delighted with screen captures of the first immersive virtual reality teaching and learning environment for college chemistry.

-In January 2017, I started EDUDEV, a website for educators exploring concept visualization and virtual reality development.
-In July, my public service ended at JMU after an intellectual property misunderstanding (PDF) and months of debate.
-The Commonwealth of Virginia encourages innovation, allowing higher education employees ownership of their unassigned creative work product.
-Meanwhile, universities discourage innovation when they practice IP harvesting, requiring detailed disclosure of all work product conceived on campus.
+In January 2017, I started EDUDEV, a weblog for educators exploring concept visualization and virtual reality development.
+In July, my public service at JMU ended after an intellectual property misunderstanding (PDF) and months of debate.
+The Commonwealth of Virginia encourages innovation by allowing higher education employees ownership of their unassigned creative work product.
 Twelve years as a part‑time Adjunct Instructor, Technical Artist, and Inventor‑In‑Residence enable my late career as an Innovation Consultant and An Artist In Virtual Worlds.